ProjectSeowon/MCModPack/README.md

 - Run the app that it downloads make sure that you select MC ver.
 1.21.1

-- download the modpack .zip file from releases and unzip it
+- Download the modpack .zip file from releases and unzip it

-- when fabric has installed click on the highlighted mods botton in the installer which will bring you to your MC folder
+- When fabric has installed click on the highlighted mods botton in the installer which will bring you to your MC folder

-- go back to the .minecraft folder
+- Go back to the .minecraft folder

 - Copy in the unzipped files

 ## CurseForge

-- download CurseForge from https://www.curseforge.com/download/app and install it
+- Download CurseForge from https://www.curseforge.com/download/app and install it

-- download the CurseForge profile import from the release
+- Download the CurseForge profile import from the release

 - In Curseforge click import and import the zip file